The way hotels are owned, managed and structured is complicated and unique to the hospitality industry.

 The way the three stakeholders work together can be illustrated this way:

-As you can see on the illustration, the three stakeholders can interact with one another in different ways.
+As you can see from the illustration, the three stakeholders can interact with one another in different ways.
 This creates complex relationships and various management structures.

 It is important to note that they are not always three different stakeholders and can be one, two, or three different companies.